danielhdezller/danielhdezller/README.md

 > [LinkedIn](https://www.linkedin.com/in/daniel-hernandez-ller/)

-#### If you are curious, checkout some of the project I was involved in 👇
+#### If you are curious, checkout some of the project I work in my free time👇